top of page

 “[Free will] is a freedom to act according to our beliefs, values, and goals, and to do as we wish to do, and make choices according to who we are.”

-The essence of the free will vs. determinism debate is this:
+The essence of the free will vs. determinism debate lies in its orientation toward the past.

 determinism vs. free will